irmen/prog8/docs/source/variables.rst

     char = string[-2]           ; the second-to-last character in the string (Python-style indexing from the end)

 .. note::
-    Right now, the array should be small enough to be indexable by a single byte index.
+    To allow the 6502 CPU to efficiently access values in an array, the array should be small enough to be indexable by a single byte index.
-    This means byte arrays should be <= 256 elements, word arrays <= 128 elements (256 if
-    it's a split array - see below), and float arrays <= 51 elements.
+    This means byte arrays should be <= 256 elements, word arrays <= 256 elements as well (if split, which is the default.
+When not split, the maximum length is 128.
+See below for details about this disctinction).t Float arrays should be <= 51 elements.

 Arrays can be initialized with a range expression or an array literal value.
 You can write out such an initializer value over several lines if you want to improve readability.